* Asia ex-Japan dips, Nikkei posts slim gains

 On Wall Street, technology shares continued to lead the rally, with the Nasdaq Composite adding 0.57 percent to finish at record high of 7,703.

-With the U.S.-North Korea summit out of the way, market focus is quickly shifting to the Fed’s two-day policy meeting ending on Wednesday.
+With the summit out of the way, the market focus is quickly shifting to the Fed’s two-day policy meeting ending on Wednesday and a European Central Bank decision on Thursday.

 The Fed is widely expected to raise interest rates for the second time this year after a move in March, but the bigger question for investors is the outlook for future monetary tightening amid an ongoing economic expansion.